-If the Clean Energy Regulator does not notify a participant or its authorised bidder of the result of their bid made at this auction within ten business days of the closing of the auction, and no information is published on the Emissions Reduction Fund Register (the Register) by the Clean Energy Regulator during that time which indicates that the participant's bid has resulted in a contract having been entered into with the Clean Energy Regulator on behalf of the Commonwealth, the participant may revoke their bid.
+If the Clean Energy Regulator does not notify a participant or its authorised bidder of the result of their bid made at this auction within ten business days of the closing of the auction, and no information is published on the Emissions Reduction Fund Register (published as the Carbon Abatement Contract Register) by the Clean Energy Regulator during that time which indicates that the participant's bid has resulted in a contract having been entered into with the Clean Energy Regulator on behalf of the Commonwealth, the participant may revoke their bid.
 A participant cannot revoke their bid in any other circumstances.